Adrienne Bailon-Houghton: 2009–2013: Empire Girls, I'm in Love with a Church Girl

-2014–present: The Real, The Masked Singer, and solo music
+2013–present: The Real, The Masked Singer, and E!
+News

-From 2013 to 2022, Bailon served as one of the co-hosts of the syndicated daytime talk show The Real originally alongside Tamar Braxton, Loni Love, Jeannie Mai, and Tamera Mowry, which premiered on July 15, 2013.
+From 2013 to 2022, Bailon served as one of the co-hosts of the syndicated daytime talk show The Real originally alongside Tamar Braxton, Loni Love, Jeannie Mai, and Tamera Mowry.
+The show premiered on July 15, 2013.
 Following a trial summer run during 2013 on the Fox Television Stations group, it was picked up to series the following year.
 Bailon became the first Latina host of a daytime talk show in the US.
-In 2018, Bailon and her co-hosts won the Daytime Emmy Award for Outstanding Entertainment Talk Show Host for their work.
+Bailon and her co-hosts won the Daytime Emmy Award for Outstanding Entertainment Talk Show Host for their work in 2018.

+In 2014, Bailon became the host of a competition show called Nail'd It! on Oxygen.
+The show was canceled after one season.

 In 2015, she made a cameo on the series Being Mary Jane.
 On November 17, 2017, Bailon released her debut solo album New Tradiciones, a Christmas album with both English and Spanish songs.
 New Tradiciones would quickly reach number 1 on the Latin charts.

 In November 2018, Bailon launched a jewelry line named XIXI.

-After lasting twelve episodes to the season finale and placing third in the competition, Bailon was revealed to be "Flamingo" in the second season of The Masked Singer.
 She also owns a vegan handbag line named La Voûte.

+In 2019, Bailon was revealed to be "Flamingo" in the second season of The Masked Singer where she finished in third place.

-In 2022, she returns to the role of Alana on the fifth season of the That's So Ravens sequel series Raven's Home, where she is now Bayside High School's principal.
+In 2022, she returned to the role of Alana on the fifth season of the That's So Raven's sequel series Raven's Home, where she is now Bayside High School's principal.

+On October 20, 2022, E! announced that E!
+News would be revived as a late-night entertainment news program and return to the E! network after a two-year hiatus; Bailon-Houghton and Justin Sylvester (who returned to the show for its revival) served as co-hosts when it premiered on November 14.
+On October 31, 2023, Bailon-Houghton announced she was resigning as co-anchor due to wanting to spend more time with her family and living on the East coast.

+On January 28, 2025, Bailon was cast in the musical adaptation of the 2006 film Take The Lead, set to make its debut at the Paper Mill Playhouse in Millburn, New Jersey.